International Petroleum is founded by Adolf H. Lundin with exploration assets in the Middle East, Texas and the Bay of Biscay.

 International Petroleum commences production of the Saleh field, offshore U.A.E.

 International Petroleum Corporation (IPC) discovers the Bukha field, offshore Oman.
-The discovery well flows in excess of 2,000 bopd and 22 mcf gas.
+The discovery well flows in excess of 2,000 bopd and 22 MMscf gas.
 The discovery is appraised and declared commercial in 1989.

 The Pandora gas field is discovered by IPC, offshore Papua New Guinea.

-The Bunga Orkid field, offshore Malaysia is discovered by IPC, flowing 4,900 bopd and 47.5 Mscf gas.
+The Bunga Orkid field, offshore Malaysia is discovered by IPC, flowing 4,900 bopd and 47.5 MMscf gas.
 A further two discoveries are made on Bunga Pakma and Bunga Raya.

 IPC acquires 100% ownership of the Welton field and satellite fields together with processing facilities, onshore United Kingdom.
 The Welton field is the second largest onshore field in the United Kingdom and the company successfully implements a well optimisation programme which results in a significant increase in production levels.